shybovycha/shybovycha.github.io/_drafts/2025-07-12-free-monad-vs-tagless-final.md

 }
 ```

-The only change required here is the passing of implicits from the parent function (which declares them) to the corresponding :
+The only change required here is to pass the implicit values to the "parent" (or top-level) function (the one that combines the program steps):

 ```scala
 def forexExchange(from: Currency, to: Currency)(implicit C: Cache[IO, (Currency, Currency), Decimal], H: HttpClient) = {